jadstrike/BCS-Intern-Project/README.md

 ### Form Integration

-The contact form currently shows a success message after 2 seconds.
+The contact form currently shows a success modal after 2 seconds.
 To integrate with a real backend:

 1. Replace the setTimeout in `script.js` with an actual API call
 2. Add proper error handling for failed submissions
 3. Consider adding CSRF protection and rate limiting
+4. The success modal provides better UX than inline messages

 ## Browser Support